Armored Heart: Tamed Soul

 “Oh!
 Someone likes that,” Mary said indulgently.
 “Well, if you can't remember why you were scared, it couldn't have been very scary, right?”

 “Stands to reason,” the male fae agreed from her side.
-“Oh, and what was your name, again?”
+“Oh, and could you give me your name again, lass?”

 “Celia Evergleam,” she dutifully repeated.